DaneEvans/SpeleoMesh/trials/Bungonia_0925.md

 Duration: 14.3 s
 ```

+### Conclusions:
+Performace remained better than LoS, laying radios was quite fast, but did involve an ammount of backtracking, and already knowing the cave layout helped.
+- The ability to turn off radios will be important to remove under perforiming radios.
+- Durability of the current set is not adequate.
+- Medium Fast as a preset allowed much faster traceroutes, and did not seem to perform much worse in caves.
+- Signal thresholds were acceptable down to -15dB, even on Medium Fast.

 ## Takeaways
 The radios performed better than expected.
 They were substantially beyond pure line of site, which anyone that has done surveying will appreciate.
 Depending on the nature of the blockages to LoS, penetration varies greatly.